-Some of us never left our teenage goth phase behind, but even if you embrace a wardrobe full of color we recommend donning a black-on-black outfit for diving into bike maintenance.
-There will be grease, dirt, and debris that stains most clothing but hides within black hues.
+Some of us never left our teenage goth phase behind, but even if you embrace a wardrobe full of colour we recommend donning a black-on-black outfit for diving into bike maintenance.
+There will be grease, dirt and debris that stains most clothing but hides within black hues.
 If you don’t have a solid black outfit you’re willing to get dirty, toss on a shop apron or clothes you don’t mind getting stained before diving into the grime.

 2. Clean your dirty steed

-It is best practice to rinse your bike after every winter ride to prevent mud from caking on or freezing to your frame, but this is even more important when you’re about to bring it into the workshop.
-Keep your workspace clean by giving your bike a good scrub down with bike wash spray and your handy brush set, then rinse with gentle water pressure, being careful around bushings, seals, and bearings to avoid pushing mud into them.
-Wipe down your bike with a clean cloth, and take the time to clean the seals on your fork, dropper post, and shock if you’re riding a full suspension before you bring it into the shop.
+It is best practice to rinse your bike after every winter ride to prevent mud from caking on or freezing to your frame, but this is even more important when you’re about to take it into the workshop.
+Keep your workspace clean by giving your bike a good scrub down with bike wash spray and your handy brush set, then rinse with gentle water pressure, being careful around bushings, seals and bearings to avoid pushing mud into them.
+Wipe down your bike with a clean cloth, and take the time to clean the seals on your fork, dropper post and shock if you’re riding a full suspension before you bring it into the shop.

 3. Chain love

-Set up your bike in the stand, and use a chain cleaner or old toothbrush to clean every link of your chain, taking time to inspect each link for wear.
+Set up your bike in the stand and use a chain cleaner or old toothbrush to clean every link of your chain, taking time to inspect each link for wear.
 Your chain tends to wear faster than any other part of your drivetrain, and taking time to deeply clean it will help prolong its life.
 Once your chain has been fully cleaned, lubricate it with a wet lube and allow 5 to 10 minutes for the lube to penetrate the rollers and links of your chain.
 Wet lube is preferable over dry lube for winter riding due to its thicker viscosity.
 Wipe your chain to remove any excess lube with a clean, dry rag to prevent dust and dirt accumulation.

 4. Protect your frame

-To help keep future water and mud rolling off of your ride, spray protective sealant on a clean rag or shop towel and wipe down your frame.
+To help keep future water and mud rolling off of your ride, spray protective sealant onto a clean rag or shop towel and wipe down your frame.
 Avoid spraying protective sealant directly onto your frame, as it can cause issues if it comes into contact with your brake pads or rotors.

 5. Check the nuts and bolts

 Using a torque wrench, tighten each bolt on your bike to its specific tension requirements.
-A torque wrench is especially important when tightening bolts around carbon components and on the frame, where overtightening can cause cracking and serious damage.
-Work front to back beginning with your front axle and brake adapter, moving up to your stem, headset, shifters, and brakes levers, then down to your cranks, up towards pivot bolts, seatpost, and seat collar, and finally back down to the rear end of your bike focusing on the rear brake adapter, derailleur, and axle.
+A torque wrench is especially important when tightening bolts around carbon components and on the frame, where over-tightening can cause cracking and serious damage.
+Work front to back beginning with your front axle and brake adapter, moving up to your stem, headset, shifters, and brakes levers, then down to your cranks, up towards pivot bolts, seatpost and seat collar, and finally back down to the rear end of your bike focusing on the rear brake adapter, derailleur and axle.